CLSherrod/clsherrod.github.io/_drafts/review/2008-03-13-25-online-sources-for-reliable-researched-facts.md

 permalink: "/25-online-sources-for-reliable-researched-facts/"
 ---
 <p>Here is a great list of reliable fact finders.</p>
-<blockquote><p>Although Wikipedia is a great place to find information, it's subject to incomplete citations, biased views, and inaccuracies.
+>Although Wikipedia is a great place to find information, it's subject to incomplete citations, biased views, and inaccuracies.
 And when you absolutely have to have undisputable facts, that's just not good enough.
 Fortunately, there are plenty of alternatives out there that can deliver with high quality accuracy, and we've listed 25 of the best here.</p></blockquote>
 <p><a href="http://www.collegedegree.com/library/financial-aid/25-online-resources-for-reliable-researched-facts" rel="nofollow">When Wikipedia Won't Cut It: 25 Online Sources for Reliable, Researched Facts - College Degree.com</a></p>